Soy Porque Somos

-This movement is inspired by the ubuntu philosophy of South African origin and promotes ideas such as: social, economic, gender, racial and environmental justice, the protection of human rights, among others.
+This movement was inspired by the ubuntu philosophy of South African origin and promoted ideas such as: social, economic, gender, racial and environmental justice, the protection of human rights, among others.

 History

 Historic Pact and presidential candidacy of Francia Márquez

-On July 21, 2021, in a public act in the municipality of Santander de Quilichao, the Soy Porque Somos movement is officially launched, with the aim of supporting the presidential candidacy of Francia Márquez, and the movement's participation in the coalition is also announced. led by Gustavo Petro, the Historic Pact.
+On July 21, 2021, in a public act in the municipality of Santander de Quilichao, the Soy Porque Somos movement was officially launched, with the aim of supporting the presidential candidacy of Francia Márquez, and the movement's participation in the coalition was also announced. led by Gustavo Petro, the Historic Pact.
 Márquez would participate in the inter-party consultation of the coalition, in which the winner would be the only presidential candidate of the Pact, it was also suggested that the second most voted candidacy be the vice-presidential formula, although this was not formally agreed.

 The movement needed to collect signatures to register its presidential candidacy, however the signatures obtained were insufficient, so the movement had to seek the endorsement of another political group belonging to the Historical Pact that had legal status before the National Electoral Council.
 Initially they obtained the endorsement of the Indigenous Authorities of Colombia party and later that of the Alternative Democratic Pole.

 In January 2022, during the campaign for the legislative elections in March, the movement was in talks about whether or not it should continue within the Historic Pact due to the failure of the coalition to include them in the first 20 places of the closed list for the Senate.
 The community decided to remain in the coalition, however the two candidates who were placed in an unfavorable position, Carlos Reyes and María Vicenta Moreno, resigned from the list.

 The movement presented three candidates to the Chamber of Representatives for the Special Constituency of Black Communities, these were Ali Bantú Ashanti, Ariel Rossebel Palacios and Idalmy Minota Terán, none were elected.